hadinajafi/notepad/README.md

 # notepad
-A very simple notepad for taking notes
+A very simple notepad for taking notes. it has also some themes for editing texts in night. and you can save your note or open notes in any format.
-It has some problems and needs improvments.
-First, needs improvment for EXIT_ON_CLOSE option.
-Needs improvment for open and save files. open and save files, get complete path name from user. its can be better for open and save operation.